The pandemic's gift to podcast promotion

 Or, you can be fancy and do something like the QR code above, which will take you to a web-page that works out what phone you have, and then open Apple Podcasts or Google Podcasts on the right podcast.
-Which is great, as long as none of your listeners want to listen to you on Spotify.
+(Here’s one for The Daily on Podnews — you can do one for your own site by searching for a podcast on Podnews and findng the “link to this podcast” link at the bottom).
+These are great, as long as none of your listeners want to listen to you on Spotify.

 You can colour them and add your logo in the middle (as Double A was doing eleven years ago); or keep them black and white.
 Just make sure they have a clear white background, and a white border, as all of the above examples show.

 QR codes can be super-useful for podcasts: especially as we move back into the physical world.